janjiralakirankumar/DevOpsEssentials/README.md

 ```

 #### Task 3: Use Terraform to launch two servers.
+Create the Terraform configuration and variables files as described.

-* We need two additional servers (docker-server and jenkins-server)
+* We need to create two additional servers (docker-server and jenkins-server, You can use **t2.micro** for Docker or Jenkins)
-* For git-ws, we will use the anchor EC2 from where we are operating now (You can use t2.micro for Docker or Jenkins)
+* For **git** we will use the anchor EC2 from where we are operating now
 #### Create the terraform directory and set up the config files in it
 ```
 mkdir devops-labs && cd devops-labs